fresheneesz/quantificationOfConsensusProtocolSecurity/readme.md

 The protocol has many problems:

-* The use of coin age also substantially decreases the security of the system, since an attacker with much less than 50% of the coin ownership could dominate the chain long enough to double spend by simply waiting for their coins to age enough to make that possible.
+* The use of coin age also substantially decreases the base security of the system, since an attacker with much less than 50% of the coin ownership could dominate the chain long enough to double spend by simply waiting for their coins to age enough to make that possible.
 * The problem of long-range-revisions is addressed by suggesting checkpoints.
 However the white paper suggests using centrally broadcast checkpoints "*a few times daily*" and considered this less than ideal but "acceptable".
 Apparently, this has been changed to something like every 2 weeks.
 However in my opinion, having automatic centrally broadcast checkpoints of any kind is in no way acceptable for a distributed protocol.
 It introduces a critical central point of failure that can completely and entirely compromise the system.
 An automatic checkpoint update is not secure, which is why VPoS suggests hardcoded and auditable checkpoints that only change when a user decides to manually update their software.
 * The nothing-at-stake problem is also addressed by these checkpoints.
 However the author of PeerCoin didn't believe the nothing-at-stake problem would happen for some reason.
 While this may be true for altrustic minters, for profit-seeking minters, this is not true.
 Neither does periodic checkpointing solve the problem.
 Other [arguments from proponents of PeerCoin](http://wiki.peercointalk.org/index.php?title=Myths#Nothing-at-stake) include:
   * The idea that there is something at stake because minting on chains that aren't the longest is bad for the network and therefore risks the value of the coin in total.
 While true, this simply doesn't hold up to the tragedy of the commons.
-Because any individual minting on multiple chains (or not) doesn't have a significant affect, individuals will tend to do it even tho the negative affect of everyoen doing it is substantial.
+Because any individual minting on multiple chains (or not) doesn't have a significant affect, individuals will tend to do it even tho the negative affect of everyone doing it is substantial.
   * The idea that conflicting blocks aren't propagated.
 This helps this particular problem to a degree, but does nothing to help newly entrant nodes and opens up other attack vectors (for example sybil attacks that lock nodes into an attacker's chain).
   * The top block is reverted if conflicting blocks minted using the same output are found.
 Even without considering the flaws of this in cases where it's applicable, the fact is that this would almost never be applicable since an attacker would have their stake split up in to many many outputs and would almost never need or want to use the same output in close succession.
 * They acknowledge that minters might not want to cooperate with each other and not propagate other minters' blocks.
 However, they misinterpret Babaioff et al that fees are the cause, whereas Babaioff's work concludes that competition for miner rewards is the cause.
 So in their misinterpretation, they decide to burn fees and yet keep coinbase rewards.
 However, this doesn't solve the problem.
 In fact it likely has very little effect at all, since to maintain the same incentives, additional inflation must be introduced that would on average be the same as if the fees were given to minters rather than being burned.